Last Updated April 26, 2026

 Large language models are transformational drafting tools—but they’re also automatic publishing machines.
 The moment your inventive concept appears in a publicly indexed chat, it graduates from brilliant idea to weaponized prior art.
 Treat every AI prompt the same way you treat a press release: if you’re not ready for the world (and every patent office) to read it, don’t hit “Share.”

-- Need a patent‑safe AI workflow?
-Book a patent strategy session with the Schell IP team.
+Need a patent-safe AI workflow?
+Book a free consultation with the Schell IP team.